 I have enough power, but something just doesn't line up?

 In some cases, your gas line may supply enough BTU's but could have the incorrect quick disconnect attachment installed at the end.
-This is surprisingly common as with larger BTU counts on barbecues tend to come with larger hoses.
+This is surprisingly common, as barbecues with larger BTU counts tend to come with larger hoses.